tidev/alloy/tools/README.md

 node tools/create_generated_code.js testing/ALOY-1234
 ```

+The script contains arrays of tests known to have issues with testing generated code.
+If your app tests a compile error, contains date functions, or should otherwise be skipped, please add the app's name to the appropriate array.

 ### checkmap.js

 Generates and outputs a source code map file that you can use for manual verification of the map.